daniele47/MIRROR-dotfiles-rust/README.md

 `minimal-cli` or `kde-linux` are possible profiles and minimal-cli would only have neovim and tmux, for example

-Note: modules and profiles will be for semplicity be referred to as profiles, since modules are techinically a special profile with a single module in it (aka itself)

-Ideas:
-    - shebang like first line in config files, to differenciate between profiles and modules
-    - profiles could themselves include other profiles too! (decide how to handle recursion eventually!)
-    - use proper subcommands instead of flags: save / restore / ... (flags only for config things, like specifying the profile to use)
-    - --help for flags/commands, --docs for ENTIRE cli manual, explaining everything

 ## todo

 - [x] in fs module, add list_files and all_files functions